 The AWS review meeting

-The review meeting is where the actual assessment of your AWS systems takes place.
-It’s a meeting between your project team and the cloud architect.
-The consultation usually lasts between two to four hours and can happen in person or over a conference call.
+The review meeting is where the actual AWS system assessment takes place.
+On average, the consultation usually lasts between two to four hours.

-It’s during this time that you’ll likely use the AWS Well-Architected Tool to evaluate whether you’re following AWS best practices.
-This tool will ask you a series of questions related to the five pillars of the Well-Architected Framework.
+This time is when you’ll use the AWS Well-Architected Tool to evaluate whether you’re following AWS best practices.
+You’ll answer a series of questions related to the five pillars of the Well-Architected Framework.
 Answering the following questions will help you move forward with AWS WAR:

 • How well do we follow the Well-Architected Framework?